Fleets and Stacks

 -

-Instances run only when users are streaming applications.
-Idle instances that are available for streaming are in a stopped state.
+Streaming instances run only when users are streaming applications and desktops.
+Streaming instances not yet assigned to users are in a stopped state.

-Use an On-Demand fleet to optimize your streaming charges and provide your users with
+applications.
+Use an On-Demand fleet to optimize your streaming charges and provide your

-access to their applications after a 1-2 minute wait.
+users with access to their applications after a 1-2 minute wait.
+For more information,

 Session Context